lstarrett/refresh-aws/README.md

 ## Installation

 * Clone this repo or download the raw workflow script for your preferred browser (Chrome or Safari)
-* Double click the workflow script to install it as a macOS service extension for Chrome or Safari
+* Double click the top-level workflow package (e.g., "Refresh AWS Safari.workflow") to install it as a macOS service extension for Chrome or Safari
 * Workflow script will be automatically moved to ~/Library/Services by default upon installation

 ## Usage